mwhitfield0/PSTPubRepo/README.md

 # PSTPubRepo
 ProSupportTech.com Public material Repo.
-Created to isolated development and distribution of public documentation type material and tools.
+Created to isolated development and distribution of public documentation material and tools.